daattali/ggExtra/README.md

 <img src="vignettes/overview_files/figure-markdown_strict/ggmarginal-manual-1.png" title="" alt="" style="display: block; margin: auto;" />

-`size = 2` means that the main scatterplot should occupy twice as much height/width as the margin plots (default is 5).

-It's also possible to pass extra parameters

 Last but not least - you can also save the output from `ggMarginal` and display it later.
-(I know that sounds trivial, but this was not an easy problem to solve - [see this discussion](http://stackoverflow.com/questions/29062766/store-output-from-gridextragrid-arrange-into-an-object)).
+(This may sound trivial, but it was not an easy problem to solve - [see this discussion](http://stackoverflow.com/questions/29062766/store-output-from-gridextragrid-arrange-into-an-object)).